Astro-Sean/autophot/README.md

 ## Installation

-* We suggest creating a new enviroment for AutoPhOT.
-This can be done using conda by:
+* We suggest creating a new environment for AutoPhOT.
+This can be done using [conda](https://docs.conda.io/en/latest/) by running:

 ```bash
 conda create -n autophot_env python=3.7
 ```

-and then to activate this enviroment run:
+then to activate this environment, run:

 ```bash
 conda activate autophot_env
 ```

-* Install AutoPhOT via conda istall:
+* Install AutoPhOT using the conda install:

 ```bash
 conda install -c astro-sean autophot